lgblgblgb/mega65-utils/cpm/README.md

-# 8080 (software) emulator for Mega-65 for running original CP/M BDOS (and CP/M applications)
+# 8080 (software) emulator for Mega-65 for running original CP/M applications

 This tool tries to implement a CP/M emulator for the Mega-65 with software emulation of the 8080 CPU.
 Emulating Z80 would be nicer, but also it's a bigger task.
 Hardware level of 8080 or Z80 in M65 would be nice anyway, by the way :)

-Please note, that this stuff is intended to run the original CP/M (v2) BDOS.
-So it won't understand any non-CP/M-native filesystem at all, and needs an image file to work.
-I still prefer to re-write the BDOS as it's done in IS-DOS for example, it's a clean re-implementation of CP/M with many extras, which can does directories, other fancy stuffs, but it's still "only" CP/M v2 compatible.
-With this method, the core BDOS can be written in 65(CE)02 assembly using M65 Hypervisor DOS for accessing the SD-Card for native FAT32 implementation for files, etc etc.
+The plan: write an original CP/M (v2.2) compatible BIOS and BDOS as well, that is a full CP/M "kernel".
+It would run natively on Mega65 coded for 65xx CPU.
+However CP/M application runs with the 8080 emulation using some "trap opcode" to dispatch BIOS and BDOS call into native mode.
+File system based (only file level, not disk block!) would be translated to Mega65 hypervisor DOS calls, thus the native SD-Card formatted for FAT32 would be usable by orginal CP/M applications as well.

 This project contains the following major "tricks" (not so much tricks, and maybe not as good as it can be, but still some ideas and examples on M65):